bakpakin/Fennel/tutorial.md

 ```

 Functions can take an optional docstring in the form of a string that
 immediately follows the arglist.
-Under normal compilation, this
+Under normal compilation, this is
-is removed from the emitted Lua, but in the REPL, or when compiling with
+removed from the emitted Lua, but during development in the REPL the
-metadata enabled (`fennel --metadata <tgt-files>`), the docstring and
-function usage can be viewed with the `doc` macro:
+docstring and function usage can be viewed with the `,doc` command:

-*Note: Enabling metadata is only recommended for development purposes.*

 ```fennel
 (fn print-sep [sep ...]